andy-rs6/Labs-Anul2/LFAF/reports/second_lab.md

 ## Results
 ![Alt text](screenshots/lab2.png)
 ## Conclusions
-After doing this laboratory work,i understand that determinism in finite automata is an important concept in computer science that refers to the ability of a machine to uniquely determine its next state based on the current input and state.
+&ensp;&ensp;&ensp; After doing this laboratory work,i understand that determinism in finite automata is an important concept in computer science that refers to the ability of a machine to uniquely determine its next state based on the current input and state.
 Deterministic finite automata (DFA) are particularly useful for pattern recognition and language processing tasks, as they can efficiently recognize regular languages.